aaananas/taxi/README.md

 - Install and configure Local Tomcat Server (set "/" in Deployment - taxi-service:war exploded).
 - To enter the application create a new driver by clicking on the "Registration" button.
 - Download MySQL, Workbench.
 In resources folder you can find init_db.sql file copy and paste it in Workbench console and execute code there.
 In ConnectionUtil class put your DBUrl, username, password and JDBC Driver (left my data, find something similar, don't hack me plizz ;D)
+- Search logs/app.log in directory, also you can change location in log4j2.xml